-This is the Japan Wolves Supporters Club website and blog, brought to you by J-Wolf, a fan originally from Dudley in the West Midlands of England.
-Based in Fukuoka City on Japan’s westernmost main island of Kyushu, the supporters club is the result of almost twenty years of following Wolves from Japan where I have often been asked ‘When are you going to set up Japan Wolves?’
+The Japan Wolves Independent Supporters Group website and blog is brought to you by J-Wolf, a fan originally from Dudley in the West Midlands of England.
+Based in Fukuoka City on Japan’s westernmost main island of Kyushu, the group is the result of almost twenty years of following Wolves from Japan where I was often asked ‘When are you going to set up Japan Wolves?’
 Well, here we are.
-We are Japan Wolves.
+We are Japan Wolves ISG.

 Anyway!
 I hope you find something interesting here.

 J-Wolf, ay it?